Slavery in Iran: Slavery in the Achaemenid Empire (c. 550–330 BC)

-Under the Achaemenids, Persian nobles in Babylonia and other conquered states became large slave owners.
-They recruited a substantial number of their domestic slaves from these vanquished peoples.
-The Babylonians were required to supply an annual tribute of 500 boys.
-Information on privately owned slaves is scarce, but there are surviving cuniform documents from Babylonia and the Persepolis Administrative Archives which record slave sales and contracts.
+Persian aristocrats in Babylonia and other conquered states were major slave owners under the Achaemenid dynasty.
+These defeated peoples supplied them with a sizable portion of their domestic slaves.
+Every year, the Babylonians had to provide a tribute of five hundred boys.
+Information on privately owned slaves is scarce, but there are surviving cuneiform documents from Babylonia and the Persepolis Administrative Archives which record slave sales and contracts.